Tschipcraft/deathanimations_test/README.md

   - [x] Fixed broken inherited rotation

 📜 **Planned (not yet implemented):**
+- [ ] Use new display and interaction entities
 - [ ] Core adjustments
 - [ ] Calculated or randomized body part rotations
 - [ ] Making body parts spin on the z axis, making them have 3dof